tgk/tgk.github.com/_posts/2012-07-31-a-student-or-topic-roulette-in-clojurescript.markdown

 The `index.html` file consists of a text area for entering names or topics, a div containing a mirrored bullet list of the names, a button for starting the slide show, a button for stopping it, a div with the current value of the roulette, and a button for getting back to the text area where names can be changed.

-The ClojureScript part uses hiccups for formatting the list of names and jayq (based on JQuery) for dom manipulation.
+The ClojureScript part uses hiccups for formatting the list of names and jayq (based on jQuery) for dom manipulation.
 The first part of the script defines the dom elements that are to be manipulated.

 {% highlight clj %}
 (def input-area (jq/$ :#input-area))